lyngklip/structjs/README.md

 You're not supposed to use "new".
 I did not supply the shorthand pack_into, unpack_from, calcsize nor the older pack and unpack functions, as they don't add much value to the module.

+Please be aware that my interest in javascript is purely academic at this point, I have no idea if this code is idiomatic or even runs across various platforms.
+I have only tested with node and mocha, I don't know if it will work with other package manager, I don't even know if it works properly with npm.